 - Research for advocacy matters and fundraising

-- Canadian citizen or permanent resident, residing in Edmonton
+- Canadian citizen or permanent resident, living in Alberta

 - Currently attending post-secondary school and will be returning full time in the fall